• Skip to primary navigation

 There are 5 main options for a foreigner to receive Costa Rican residency: retiree (pensionados), fixed income (rentistas), investors and parents of a Costa Rican child.

 Residency through marriage to a Costa Rican grants a temporary residency valid for 1 year, renewable for additional 1 year periods for 3 years.
 After 3 years of temporary residency, you are then eligible for permanent residency.
-I can work legally in Costa Rica and do not need to leave every 90 days as I’m no longer a tourist.
+I no longer need to leave every 90 days since I’m not a tourist anymore.
+I can also work legally in Costa Rica being married to a Costa Rican.

 Another option for foreign spouses of Costa Ricans is citizenship.
 Must have been married for at least 2 years and been in Costa Rica for minimum 2 years.
 (I have my personal reasons for not taking this route at this moment).